 Yes, it will take you 95 hours to complete your 95 hours

 I’m serious.
-About once a week, someone asks, “How long will it take me to do your 90-hour course?”
+About once a week, someone asks, “How long will it take me to do your 95-hour comprehensive course?”
 Um, 95 hours.

 We use a scientifically-proven formula to calculate the number of minutes/hours the average learner needs to complete the assignments.
 Furthermore, we ask course attendees to report how long it took them so that we have a reality check.
 The vast majority take somewhere between 80 and 100 hours.
 True, there are outliers.
 You could be one of them.